Medical Imaging by Your Marque Team

 Magnetic Resonance Imaging (MRI) creates a highly detailed image using magnets.
 With the use of magnets one cannot have metal in the body, since this can be very damaging to a patient.
 Those with no metal in their body experience a relatively harmless method of imaging.
 The one major complaint about an MRI is its claustrophobic setting.
-A MRI requires a large tube in order to accurately create a detailed image.
+A MRI requires a large tube to accurately create a detailed image.
 It’s required to place the affected body part inside this tube which can lead to a slightly claustrophobic experience.
-MRIs do require time to create an image and as the machine is large, it makes a large humming noise.
+MRIs do require time to create an image and it makes a loud humming noise.
 MRIs are the only non-emergency medical imaging device.
 In other words, emergency rooms do not require emergency MRIs.

 Ultrasound is another form of medical imaging.
 This too like an MRI is not harmful.
 Ultrasound uses sound waves to create this type of image.
 This harmless method is highly mobile in today’s modern medicine.
-It’s easy to transport and used for a variety of more minor procedures such as injections to more common procedures such as viewing and determining gender of in utero babies, to diagnosing medical conditions affecting all parts of the body such as organs and soft tissue.
+It’s easy to transport and is used for a variety of minor procedures such as injections, to viewing and determining gender of babies, and diagnosing medical conditions affecting all parts of the body such as organs and soft tissue.

 Each method of imaging is unique to itself.
 Modern medical imaging has become invaluable to medicine.
 It’s important to remember that each type of imaging requires a skilled medical professional to adequately perform the diagnostic procedure as well as read the image it produces.